When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Sleep demons commonly involve temporary paralysis when falling asleep or waking up.

-• Sensations may include chest pressure, hallucinations, and perceiving a presence in the room.
+• Other sensations may include chest pressure and hallucinating a presence in the room.

-• Sleep demon hallucinations differ from nightmares as individuals are semi-aware during the episode.
+• Sleep demons differ from nightmares as individuals are semi-aware during the hallucination.

-• Prevent sleep demons by reducing stress and anxiety, relaxing before bed, and improving sleep habits.
+• Prevent sleep demons by relaxing and reducing anxiety before bed.

 Sleep demons are frightening phenomena that are all too real for people who experience sleep paralysis.
 Roughly 20% of people have an episode of sleep paralysis at least occasionally.
 In as many as 75% of these episodes, the sleeper has a hallucination in which they hear, see, feel, or sense something in their bedroom that is not actually there.